ni/nilrt-snac-guide/source/appendix_1.rst

 System and Communications Protection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Configuration.** NILRT system configuration communications are secured
+**Configuration.** NILRT system configuration operations are performed via two remote, encrypted paths and one local path.

-by two interfaces.
-(1) The Hardware Configuration Utility (HWCU)
-is used for system maintenance operations and deployment of the NILRT
-Base System Image.
-(2) Subsequent runtime administration of the NILRT
+1. (Remote) The NI HardWare Configuration Utility (HWCU) can be used for system maintenance and deployment of the NILRT Base System Image.
-system is performed via SSH access to the system shell.
-The network
-traffic of both interfaces are secured by the NILRT device's OpenSSH
-server.
+2. (Remote) The NILRT Base System Image supports Secure SHell (SSH) connections to its OpenSSH server instance, which can be used for subsequent manual configuration.
+3. (Local) System users can connect the NILRT device to a graphical display and gain access to the system shell using a keyboard.

 **Application.** System applications employ protection strategies that
 are necessarily unique to their mission.
 For LabVIEW communications,